zhalvorsen/caliptra-mcu-sw/docs/src/flash_controller.md

-# SPI Flash Stack
+# Flash Controller

 ## Overview

-The SPI flash stack in the Caliptra MCU firmware is designed to provide efficient and reliable communication with flash devices, which is the foundation to enable flash-based boot flow.
+The Flash Controller stack in the Caliptra MCU firmware is designed to provide efficient and reliable communication with flash devices, which is the foundation to enable flash-based boot flow.

+We will primarily be targetting SPI flash controllers, so we will use that as our primary example throughout.

 This document outlines the different SPI flash configurations being supported, the stack architecture, component interface and userspace API to interact with the SPI flash stack.

 ## SPI Flash Configurations